-Serialization has many pitfalls including maintaining backwards compatibility.
+Serialization has many pitfalls including maintaining backward compatibility.
 The first consideration should be whether you should be using serialization at all.
-You should consider whether for your specific scenario it is not better to use different approach.
-Maybe something JVM independent, so it is easier to integrate with other non-jvm systems.
+You should consider whether for your specific scenario it is not better to use a different approach.
+Maybe something JVM independent, so it is easier to integrate with other non-JVM systems.
 You may consider using XML or JSON and OXM or JSON-object mapping (such as GSON) instead of serialization.

 If you decide to use serialization, it is generally recommended to declare serialVersionUID.
 However, you need to be very careful.
-Every time you make change to a serializable class, you need to make sure you make the changes backwards-compatible or update the version number.
+Every time you make a change to a serializable class, you need to make sure you make the changes backward-compatible or update the version number.

-Exception may be if your framework requires you to have serialized classes (or inherit from them), but they are not actually stored or sent to a remote environment.
-In such case it may be better just to omit the version number altogether.
+An exception may be if your framework requires you to have serialized classes (or inherit from them), but they are not actually stored or sent to a remote environment.
+In such case, it may be better just to omit the version number altogether.

 What is your approach to serialVersionUID?
 Do you declare it always or never?
 Do you have any personal experience of failures due to autogenerated version numbers?
 Or because you forgot to update the declared number?
 Please share your opinions in the comments below.